isabelleoslandb/isabelleoslandb/README.md

 - 👋 Hi, I’m @isabelleoslandb
 - 👀 I’m interested in Cybersecurity
 - 🌱 I’m currently learning C and Python!
-- 💞️ I’m looking to collaborate on nothing at the moment :)
+- 💞️ I’m looking for opportunities in the Cybersecurity space :)
 - 📫 How to reach me @isabelleosland on LinkedIn

 <!---